-⭐ Hybrid Market Makers with Interbank Raw ECN Spreads from 0.0 Pips
+⭐ Can Market Makers offer Raw ECN Spreads from 0.0 Pips?

-Yes.
-A Market Maker Forex Broker, who uses Hybrid dealing model (B-book order internalization + A-book external order hedge), can absolutely advertise "Interbank level raw ECN spreads from 0.0 Pips".
+A Market Maker Forex Broker, who uses Hybrid dealing model (B-book order internalization + A-book external order hedge), can absolutely advertise and offer "Interbank level raw ECN spreads from 0.0 Pips".

 How Does It Work?